echalone/PowerShell_Credential_Manager/README.md

 ### Manual Installation

 1. Dowload the latest verion of the module code from https://github.com/echalone/PowerShell_Credential_Manager/releases
 2. Unzip TUN.CredentialManager.zip and copy the contents to you preferred module path.
-Usually C:\Users\$UserName\Documents\WindowsPowerShell\Modules.
+Usually C:\Users\UserName\Documents\WindowsPowerShell\Modules.
 3. In your PowerShell session run the command Import-Module TUN.CredentialManager

 ## Usage

-Import the module in to your PowerShell session and full help is available in the module with Get-Help
+Import the module in to your PowerShell session and full help is available in the module with Get-Help.

+### New with version 3.0
+* Use New-StoredCredential with SecurePassword (of type secure string) or Credentials (of type PSCredential) parameter to use only secure string internally
+* Use Get-StoredCredential with ExcludeClearPassword and IncludeSecurePassword switches to exclude the clear password being stored (even in memory) and to only retrieve and store the password as a secure string (including secure passwords may lengthen execution time)
+* Excluding the clear password and only working with secure password/secure string will also set the PasswordSize to 0
+* Passwords up to 1280 unicode characters (2560 bytes) are now supported (up from 256 unicode characters)
+* Notice: A breaking change with version 3.0 to previous versions is that New-StoredCredential will no longer return the clear password in the property Password of the returned object if you used the Credentials or SecurePassword parameters instead of the clear string Password parameter (if you really need the clear password you can always retrieve it with the Get-StoredProcedure default call afterwards, or just remember it beforehand)

 ## Contributing